Director of the Broad Institute of MIT and Harvard, Chief Scientific Officer

-Todd Golub is a founding core member of the Broad Institute and serves as the institute's chief scientific officer and director of its Cancer Program.
+Todd Golub is a founding core member of the Broad Institute and serves as the institute's director and chief scientific officer.
 He is also the director of the Gerstner Center for Cancer Diagnostics at the Broad Institute.

 Golub is a world leader in understanding the basis of cancer by creating and applying tools of genomics.
 He has made fundamental discoveries in the molecular basis of childhood leukemia, and laid the foundation for the diagnosis and classification of human cancers using gene expression analysis.
 He also pioneered the development of chemical screening approaches based on gene expression.